rd235/nsutils/README.md

 **nslist**, **nshold** and **nsrelease** restrict their action to one type of namespaces using one of the following prefixes:
 **cgroup**, **ipc**, **mnt**, **net**, **pid**, **user**, **uts**.
-i.e. use **nslist** to list namespace of any kind, **netnslist** to list only network namespaces.
+i.e. use **nslist** to list namespaces of any kind, **netnslist** to list network namespaces only.

-The suite provide a set of man pages providing a complete description of the tools and a detailed commented list of all the options.
+The suite includes a set of man pages providing a complete description of the tools and a detailed commented list of all the options.

-This page gives some examples of common usage cases.
+This page gives just some examples of common usage cases to show what *nsutils* are useful for.

 ## nslist: list the namespaces